Globe & Trotter

 MANAGING DIRECTOR

-It was in the early 00’s when my first article was published, kickstarting a career in numerous magazines including Vogue, Marie Claire, and Glamour.
-This exposure to an immensely visual world inspired me to create Fashion We Like — my way of expressing gratitude to all the creatives who push the fashion industry forward.
-With over 600 interviews to date, the website is still going strong.
+It was in my teens when my first article was published, kickstarting a career in numerous magazines including Vogue, Marie Claire, and Glamour.
+This exposure to an immensely visual world inspired me to launch Fashion We Like, an independent interview platform built as my way of expressing gratitude to the creatives shaping the fashion industry.
+Across its lifetime, it published more than 600 interviews.

 At the same time, expanding into PR and marketing for fashion, design, and lifestyle brands felt like a logical progression.
 Collaborating with companies such as Dedar, de Grisogono, and Shopcade led me to London, Paris, and New York for a wide range of creative projects.